janekx21/BrickIt/README.md

 - add animation for spawner

 ## Sprint Backlog
+- (bug) new level is in menu while not finished building (not added to build index)
 - ui autofocus
 - destroyed block's destroy-effect is only in white and not their own color
 - add a different win sound